lucasavila00/LmScript/apps/lmscript-docs/docs/client/generation.md

 # Generation

+Let the language model generate text.

-Generate text with LmScript.
-Optionally constrain the output with a regex expression.
+Optionally, constrain the output with a regex expression.

 ## Generating and Capturing